MarceleCardozo/atividade-final-frontend-2/README.md

 ## Features

-- Display basic information (name, status, and species) for each character
+- Display basic information for each character
 - Show an image of each character
 - Implement pagination to navigate through the character list
 - Allow searching for characters based on name